 Open Source

-CIRA requires that outputs produced through projects funded by the Community Investment Program be open and available for anyone to use, share and build upon.
+CIRA requires that outputs produced through projects funded by our grants be open and available for anyone to use, share and build upon.
 Please indicate if you are able to meet this requirement if your project is selected for funding. (limit 100 words)

 Start date

 When you anticipate beginning your project.
-This date should not precede the grant approval date, expected during July 2023.
+This date should be no earlier than July 2024.

 End date

 When you anticipate your project to be completed.
+Projects should last no longer than one year.
 A final report on the project will be due three months from this date.

 SECTION 3: Alignment

-How well does your project align with the overall aim of CIRA’s Community Investment Program?
+How well does your project align with the overall aim of CIRA’s Net Good program?
 Limit 100 words.

-CIRA’s Community Investment Program grants fund community-led internet projects to build a trusted internet for all Canadians.
+CIRA’s Net Good grants fund innovative community internet projects to build a resilient, trusted and secure internet for all Canadians.

 In your response, please show how your project aligns with this aim, giving specific reference to the funding area you are applying for: